-They are SO easy to have around, that it can be easy to forget about them when you're packing for your road trip.
-If that sounds like something you might do (no judgement), here’s a FREE checklist for you to print and use.
-Let your furbaby know he’s loved.
+(If that sounds like something you might do (no judgement), here’s a FREE checklist for you to print and use.
+Let your furbaby know he’s loved.)

-It is against the law to let a dog roam free in a motorhome, camper or car.
-He must be restrained at all times.
+It is against the law to let a dog roam free in a motorhome, camper or car when driving in the UK or Europe.
+They MUST be restrained at all times and not able to distract the driver.
 There are several ways to do this, but crate or travel harnesses are the most popular.

 Seriously, this dog is Houdini with fur.